michael-mueller-git/funscript-copilot/README.md

 # funscript-copilot

+Collection of funscript copilot scripts.

+Currently there is only one helper script available: `motion_analyser.py`.
+This script use OpticalFlow + PCA to determine the movement inside a video and stream the predicted top and bottom turnpoints of the movement via websocket to OFS where the user can futher optimize the delta for the movement.

+## Setup

 Currently this project only support Linux via [Nix package manager](https://nixos.org/download.html).
 In Addition you need to install [my Fork of OFS](https://github.com/michael-mueller-git/OFS) which supports add actions via websocket functions.

-## Setup

-1. Clone this repository to `$HOME/.local/share/OFS/OFS3_data/extensions`.
-Don't forget the git submodules (`git submodule update --init`).
-2. Start my Fork of OFS and use the new available Extension `funscript-copilot`.
+The extension is available in the OFS lua extension menu when you install [my Fork of OFS](https://github.com/michael-mueller-git/OFS) via nix.